 In the past, only large companies could afford the cutting-edge technology that made this possible.
-But today, even businesses that are just starting out can afford great inventory software that’s accurate and accessible.
+But today, even businesses that are just starting out can afford great inventory tools that help businesses stay organized that’s accurate and accessible.

 Internal audits are no fun, but they are totally necessary.
-Many small businesses have no idea just how unproductive and unprofitable many of their processes are.
-It’s too easy to cut corners when running a business, and regular audits will help you and your team stick to the processes you’ve set in place for a reason.
+Many small businesses have no idea how unproductive and unprofitable many of their processes are.
+Regular audits will help you and your team stick to the processes you’ve set in place for a reason.

 An internal audit also presents a good opportunity to see what is working and what is not.
 These audits bring to light the weak spots of small businesses, the ones that waste time and money every single day.
 Many small businesses have no idea just how unproductive and unprofitable many of their systems are.

 If one of your employees does a weekly inventory, then you should spend a few hours shadowing him.
 You may learn a couple things about how your business runs that you really love… or that you really want to change.